boolean-uk/developer-environment-setup/macOS-setup-instructions.md

 5. Add the SSH key to your keychain

    `ssh-add --apple-use-keychain ~/.ssh/[your-private-key]`

-   If you used the default private key name, `id_rsa` then the command will be `ssh-add --apple-use-keychain ~/.ssh/id_rsa`
+   If you used the suggested private key name, `githubkey` then the command will be `ssh-add --apple-use-keychain ~/.ssh/githubkey`

 6. Now we need to update the configuration for SSH so that it knows to use the newly created key when you attempt to authenticate with github.
 Make sure you are in